FundamentalFrequency/LMN-3-DAW/README.md

 and ARM architectures.

 ## Samples
-The first time you run the application, the directories `~/.config/LMN-3/synth_samples` and `~/.config/LMN-3/drum kits` will be automatically created.
+The first time you run the application, the directories `~/.config/LMN-3/samples` and `~/.config/LMN-3/drum kits` will be automatically created.
 See the sections below for details on how to add synth samples and drum kits to the application.

-### Synth Samples
+### Samples
-Place any audio sample files you wish to use with the Sampler plugin in `~/.config/LMN-3/synth_samples`.
+Place any audio sample files you wish to use with the Sampler plugin in `~/.config/LMN-3/samples`.

 ### Drum Kits
-Drum samples are handled a bit differently than synth samples.
+Drum kits are handled a bit differently than regular samples.
 Drum kits are essentially directories located in `~/.config/LMN-3/drum_kits`, with each kit directory containing a `.yaml` mapping file along with any sample files associated with it.